elemental-card/elemental/README.md

 #### Tricks
 ##### Leading
 The first person in each trick may play any card in their hand.
-This card will determine the *lead suit* of the trick.
+This card will determine the *lead element* of the trick.

-If they play a `0`, the next player may play any card in their hand, and that card will determine the lead suit.
+If they play a `0`, the next player may play any card in their hand, and that card will determine the lead element.

-If they play an `∞`, then there is no lead suit for this trick, meaning every player can play any card in their hand.
+If they play an `∞`, then there is no lead element for this trick, meaning every player can play any card in their hand.

 Otherwise, the lead element is the element of the card played.
 ##### Following